Camila (film): Plot

 The next morning, Fr.
 Ladislao returns to Camila to say goodbye.
 Although he says that he still loves her, Fr.
 Ladislao explains that he must return to Buenos Aires, do penance, and continue his priestly ministry.
-Visibly ashamed, he apologizes to Camila for what he has done to her.
 Saddened but unremorseful, she responds, "I knew what I was doing."
-To both their horror, the "Commandante" and his men arrive and arrest them both.
+To both their horror, the commandante and his men arrive and arrest them both.

-Meanwhile, Camila's father, Adolfo O'Gorman, is infuriated by how the family name has been dragged through the mud by Camila's actions.
-Despite the pleas of Ignacio and the rest of the family, he writes to Rosas and demands the death penalty for his daughter.
-With the Church Hierarchy and his political allies demanding retribution, and his exiled opponents exploiting the scandal, for political gain, Rosas issues a decree that both Camila and Fr.
+Camila's father, Adolfo O'Gorman, demands the death penalty for his daughter.
+With the Church Hierarchy and his political allies demanding retribution, Rosas issues a decree that both Camila and Fr.
 Ladislao are to be shot without trial.

 In a military prison, Camila and Fr.
 Ladislao are forbidden to see each other.
 While imprisoned, Camila learns that she is carrying Fr.
 Ladislao's child.
-Heartbroken, she calls out from her cell, "Ladislao!
-We are going to have a baby!
-We are going to have a baby!"
 Despite the fact that the Law of Argentina forbids the execution of pregnant women, Rosas refuses to delay Camila's death sentence.
-After begging the prison chaplain to save her unborn child, the chaplain gives Camila glass of holy water to drink and thus baptizes her unborn child.
+After begging the prison chaplain to save her unborn child, the chaplain lets Camila drink a glass of holy water, thus baptizing her unborn child.
 Fr.
-Ladislao sends her a final letter affirming his love for her and saying that, because they could not be together on earth, they will be reunited in heaven before the throne of God.
+Ladislao sends her a final letter affirming his love for her.

-On August 18, 1848, Camila and Fr.
+On 18 August 1848, Camila and Fr.
 Ladislao are tied to chairs, blindfolded, and carried before a firing squad in the prison courtyard side by side.
 The soldiers gun down Fr.
 Ladislao without hesitation, but they initially balk at killing a pregnant woman.
-When the Commandante threatens to shoot them if they refuse to obey God's will (as interpreted by Rosas), they open fire, riddle Camila's stomach with bullets, and place both bodies into the same coffin.
-The camera pans over the soldiers, the courtyard, and the Argentine flag, before lingering over Camila and Ladislao's coffin.
-Their final words are repeated in voiceover: "Ladislao, are you there?", "By your side, Camila".
+When the commandante threatens to shoot them if they refuse to obey God's will, they open fire, riddling Camila's stomach with bullets, and place both bodies into the same coffin.
+Their final words are repeated in voiceover: "Ladislao, are you there?", "By your side, Camila."